 How to cook sausages in the oven

 I have a preferred method for cooking sausages in the oven.
 Browning them in the pan on a stove top before placing them in the oven gives the sausages a beautiful smokey, bbq-like flavour.
 Browning intensifies the flavours making this dish jam-packed with gusto!
 There’s no need to cook the sausage all the way through.
-A quick pan fry to brown them, before you pop them into the oven, is all that is needed.
-Baking the sausages at 200°C/400°F will ensure that the sausages are cooked through in as little as 40 minutes.
+Simply fry them on each side until they turn brown.
+The bake the sausages in an oven marked 200°C/400°F. Browning the sausages will ensure that they’re cooked through in as little as 40 minutes.

 Sausage Bake with Mediterranean Roasted Vegetables